China sentences Chinese-Canadian star Kris Wu to 13 years

 BEIJING (AP) — A Chinese court on Friday sentenced Chinese-Canadian pop star Kris Wu to 13 years in prison on charges including rape.

-The court said the three victims in the rape case had also been drunk and were unable to resist.
+The court said the three victims in the rape case had also been drunk and were unable to consent.

 It said a combined 13-year sentence was agreed on and Wu would be immediately deported after serving his time.